ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@version` attribute is `/EBMLSchema/@version`.

-The version lists a non-negative integer that specifies the version of the docType documented by the EBML Schema.
+The version lists a nonnegative integer that specifies the version of the docType documented by the EBML Schema.
 Unlike XML Schemas, an EBML Schema documents all versions of a docType's definition rather than using separate EBML Schemas for each version of a docType.
 EBML Elements may be introduced